tuanducdesign/portfolio/content/posts/vanilla-dark-mode.md

 </body>
 ```

-This button will responsible for toggling the `data-theme` attribute of the html document root.
+This button will responsible for toggling the `data-theme` attribute of the html document.

 Now let's take a look what we need to do with JavaScript.